verida/documentation/docs/concepts/data-storage.md

 The Verida Wallet provides an interface for requesting access to sharing data and automatically handles creating these data syncronization rules between applications.

 [Learn more: Data Sharing](./data-sharing)

+## How do Verida Accounts authenticate with Storage Modes?

+This is the authentication flow:

+1. The Verida Account makes a request to the storage node API to obtain an auth JWT to be signed (`/auth/generateAuthJwt`).
+This prevents replay attacks.
+2. The Verida Account signs a consent message using their private key.
+This consent message proves the user wants to unlock a specific application context
+3. The Verida Account submits the signed authorization request (`/auth/authenticate`).
+Assuming the signed AuthJWT is valid, the storage node returns a refresh token and an access token
+4. The Verida Account can then use the access token to either; 1) make storage node requests (ie: create database) or 2) directly access CouchDB as an authenticated user (using `Bearer` token auth)
+5. When the access token expires, the Verida Account can use the refresh token to request a new access token (`/auth/connect`)
+6. If a refresh token is close to expiry, the Verida Account can use the active refresh token to obtain a new refresh token (`/auth/regenerateRefreshToken`)

+When a Verida Account authenticates, it can designate an `authenticate` requst to be linked to a particular device by specifying the `deviceId` in the request.

+This allows a specific device to be linked to a refresh token.
+A call to `/auth/invalidateDeviceId` can be used to invalidate any refresh tokens linked to the specified `deviceId`.
+This allows the Verida Wallet to remotely log out an application that previously logged in.

+Note: This only invalidates the refresh token.
+The access token will remain valid until it expires.
+It's for this reason that access tokens are configured to have a short expiry (5 minutes by default).
+CouchDB does not support manually invalidating access tokens, so we have to take this timeout approach to invalidation.